 Softening is not related to the stress field but rather to the gross shape---it arises when there are large deviations from the original slopes on the surface of the object.
-Seen in this way, one may identify a number of similarities with other interfacial problems.
+Seen in this way, one may identify similarities with other interfacial problems.
 For instance, when a thin film is laterally compressed on a liquid bath, the confining force softens as it undergoes a wrinkle-to-fold transition with large slopes~\cite{Pocivavsek08,Demery14}.
 The energy functional [Eq.~(\ref{geom2})] is qualitatively similar to that of a \textit{liquid} meniscus in 1D and 2D, where the profile also localizes at large displacements \cite{Anderson06}.
-Localization is also observed in the formation of deep folds or sulci in hydrogels and biological tissues that involve large rotations \cite{Trujillo08,Shyer13,Engstrom18}, and the indentation of an elastic medium \cite{Chakrabarti16,Rattan18} (although there the energy for deforming the elastic substrate should overcome any geometric softening).

 Recent work has proposed using elastic sheets to tailor the mechanical, chemical, or optical properties of droplets and interfaces \cite{Kumar18}, in analogy with molecular or particulate surfactants \cite{Binks02}.
 Here we have shown how a simple geometric model---originally developed to understand shape selection \cite{Paulsen15,Paulsen17}---can also predict forces, including at large displacements where conventional approaches may fail.
-In particular, Eq.~(\ref{geom}) may be used to determine the energy-minimizing configurations as a function of a continuously-varying control parameter (here, the indentation depth $\delta$), which then determines the force.
-Beyond the indentation protocol studied here, our approach is also suitable for other forms of loading, such as displacements applied at the edge of a sheet, and it applies to intrinsically curved sheets.
+In particular, Eq.~(\ref{geom}) may be used to determine the energy-minimizing configurations of a sheet as a function of a continuously-varying control parameter (here, the indentation depth $\delta$), which then determines the force.
+This general approach is suitable for other forms of loading such as displacements applied at the edge of a sheet, and it applies to intrinsically curved sheets and curved liquid surfaces.
 This versatile method thus opens the way for understanding the mechanics of sheet-laden interfaces in general settings.